How Does Obesity Make Childhood Leukemia Harder To Cure?

 Studying cell cultures elucidates many mechanistic features of the relationship between fat and cancer, but Dr. Mittelman also wants to gain relevant, translational insight from tests in preclinical models, clinical trials, and patient observations.
 Working closely with clinical oncologists helps Dr. Mittelman ensure that his findings are relevant to patients with leukemia.

-Dr. Mittelman's patient observations reveal that obesity makes leukemia treatment less effective within the first month of chemotherapy.
+Dr. Mittelman's patient observations reveal that obesity makes childhood leukemia treatment less effective within the first month of chemotherapy.
 Compounding the treatment inhibition, children with leukemia tend to gain fat tissue during their first month of treatment as a result of steroid intake and a general decrease in wellness.

 Looking for a way to help these kids, the team conducted tests on preclinical animal models.
 In these models, diets initiated before chemotherapy greatly improved leukemia survival rates.

 To find out if the promising results had relevance for humans, the team needed to test diet and exercise interventions in a clinical trial.
 Dr. Mittelman's lab became the lead study laboratory on the Improving Diet and Exercise in Acute Lymphoblastic Leukemia (IDEAL Weight in ALL) trial, conducted by Principal Investigator, Dr. Etan Orgel.
-The trial tests the effect of a modest diet and exercise increase on pediatric leukemia patients.
+The trial tests the effect of a modest diet and exercise increase on childhood leukemia patients.

 "It's too early to say if it has significant effects or not, but I can’t wait to find out," says Dr. Mittelman.